 6.4.3 PEBA Caused Delay and Concurrent Delay.
-Contractor acknowledges that from time to time PEBA may not be able to meet the time frames specified in the Project Work Plan or that PEBA may determine that it is necessary to delay and/or modify the timing and sequencing of the implementation as provided in the Project Work Plan.
-Contractor acknowledges and accepts that reasonable delays may occur.
-While PEBA is committed to the Project and will use reasonable efforts to provide staff and resources necessary to satisfy all such time frames, PEBA will not be deemed in default for any delays in the Project, provided PEBA uses its reasonable efforts to accomplish its designated responsibilities and obligations as set forth in the Project Work Plan, and provided further that, if applicable as set forth below, PEBA provides a reasonable time extension for such delays..
-In addition, PEBA may, at its option, suspend the Project or any part thereof if necessary to perform its mission or future funding is not available.
-Contractor and PEBA agree to adjust the applicable Project Work Plan to take into account any PEBA-caused delays or suspensions; provided, however, that Contractor will continue to perform any and all activities not affected by such PEBA-caused delay.
-PEBA may require Contractor to re-prioritize or re-sequence certain functions, and in the event an adjustment to a Project Work Plan causes Contractor scheduling conflicts or personnel unavailability and Contractor promptly notifies PEBA of such conflicts or unavailability, PEBA and Contractor will prepare a revised, mutually agreeable Project Work Plan, which may delay the commencement and completion dates of the Project and will take into consideration the readjusted time frames and any necessary resequencing of the activities.
-Such readjustment, rescheduling or modification of the Project for any and all delays will be at no additional cost to PEBA if the aggregate delays are less than or equal to sixty (60) Business Days and no single delay is more than ten (10) Business Days in length.
-If the readjustment, rescheduling or modification of the Project arises solely from PEBA-caused delays which are more than sixty (60) Business Days in the aggregate in any calendar year, or if a single PEBA-caused delay is more than ten (10) continuous Business Days in length, the parties will enter into a mutually agreed Change Order, including any mutually agreed supplemental charges justified by the PEBA-caused delay.
-If the readjustment, rescheduling or modification of the Project arises from concurrent delays (delays attributable to a combination of the acts or omissions of PEBA and Contractor or delays attributable to conditions beyond the control of either party) which are more than sixty (60) Business Days in the aggregate in any calendar year, or if a single PEBA-caused delay is more than ten (10) continuous Business Days in length, Contractor’s sole and exclusive remedy will be an extension of time to complete its work.
+If PEBA does not meet the time frames specified in the Project Work Plan or PEBA determines that it is necessary to delay and/or modify the timing and sequencing of the implementation as provided in the Project Work Plan, the parties shall agree to a Change Order under Section 6.3.8 to address any impacts associated with such delays.
+While PEBA is committed to the Project and will use reasonable efforts to provide staff and resources necessary to satisfy all such time frames, PEBA will not be deemed in default for any delays in the Project, provided PEBA uses its reasonable efforts to accomplish its designated responsibilities and obligations as set forth in the Project Work Plan, and provided further that PEBA executes a Change Order as contemplated in the first sentence of this Section within fifteen (15) days after notice by Contractor of its impacts associated with the delay.
+Contractor will continue to perform any and all activities not affected by such PEBA-caused delay.
+PEBA and Contractor may agree in the applicable Change Order that Contractor re-prioritize or re-sequence certain functions.
+Any resulting schedule adjustments will be at no additional cost to PEBA if (a) the aggregate delays are less than or equal to sixty (60) Business Days, and (b) no single delay is more than ten (10) Business Days in length.
+If either (i) PEBA-caused delays are more than sixty (60) Business Days in the aggregate, or (ii) if a single PEBA-caused delay is more than ten (10) continuous Business Days in length, Contractor shall be entitled to an equitable adjustment to the charges as a result of the PEBA-caused delay.

 6.4.4 Contractor Caused Delay.
-Contractor caused delays will, in no circumstances, last for more than ten (10) consecutive Business Days.
-If a Contractor caused delay exceeds ten (10) consecutive Business Days, PEBA will have the right to terminate this Contract for default subject to the issuance of a Notice to Cure pursuant to 6.11.5 in addition to all other remedies available to it.
-All Contractor-caused delays will be the responsibility of Contractor and no Change Orders will be approved by PEBA for such Contractor delays.
+If a Contractor caused delay exceeds ten (10) consecutive Business Days, PEBA may have the right to terminate this Contract for default subject to the notice and cure period pursuant to Section 6.11.5, in addition to all other remedies available to it.
+PEBA will not be obligate to compensate Contractor for any delays caused solely by Contractor delays.

 6.5 FORCE MAJEURE